-178. This corridor generally follows the line of the current State Highway 1 and the North Island Main Trunk Railway from Otaki to Wellington.
+This corridor generally follows the line of the current State Highway 1 and the North Island Main Trunk Railway from Otaki to Wellington.

-- Peak period road congestion during weekdays and at weekends - Inadequate peak and off peak frequency levels of passenger rail in the Kapiti area - Increasing demands for access along the corridor because of population growth on the Kapiti Coast and insufficient alternative access ways - Lack of direct access to the rail corridors for significant populations - Concern about community severance at Plimmerton and Pukerua Bay - High accident rates along State Highway 1 - Increases in freight movement - Increases in journeys associated with recreation and travel - Increases in forestry freight movement - Poor quality facilities for bus and rail users - 179a This strategy recognises the strategic significance of the current capacity constraints on the Western Corridor out of Wellington.
-This corridor is important for both road and rail, freight and passenger services.
-In addition to the capacity issues there are issues that include community impact of transport activities, safety, environmental impact and slow mode that need to be addressed. - 179b The community, in response to the need for enhanced road capacity has expressed a majority support of regional funding for Transmission Gully.
-Given there is a statistically significant community preference for Transmission Gully, Transit New Zealand is encouraged to purchase land on the designated route. - 180.
-These needs and issues were used in the modelling process to identify the following short and long term proposals.
+- Peak period road congestion during weekdays and at weekends; - Inadequate peak and off peak frequency levels of passenger rail in the Kapiti area; - Increasing demands for access along the corridor because of population growth on the Kapiti Coast and insufficient alternative access ways; - Lack of direct access to the rail corridors for significant populations; - Concern about community severance at Mana, Plimmerton and Pukerua Bay; - High accident rates along State Highway 1; - Increases in freight movement; - Increases in journeys associated with recreation and travel; - Increases in forestry freight movement; and - · Poor quality facilities for bus and rail users.

+This strategy recognises the strategic significance of the current capacity constraints on the Western Corridor out of Wellington.
+This corridor is important for road, rail, freight and passenger services.
+In addition to the capacity issues there are issues that that need to be addressed including community impact of transport activities, safety, environmental impact and slow mode.